petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 ```

 In this case, the automatically-generated `Dockerfile` didn't yet have
-everything we need, but it's a start.
+everything we needed, but it was a start.

 Simply adding the `pip install` instructions from the README resulted in
 SSL verification and dependency resolution errors.